-A major shift in financial support occurred in 1994 when HBS became an outreach program of the University of Michigan Health System.
+A major shift in financial support occurred in 1994 when HBS became an outreach program of the University of Michigan Health System, now Michigan Medicine.
 This support supplements grants from the city, county and federal governments, corporate and non-profit funding sources, and our annual fund raising appeal.

 And now HBS is building an endowment fund to ensure the future stability of our programs.